dereckmezquita/cs-Cpp/README.md

 You may be thinking what is a compiled programme anyway?
 Why do we have to "compile"?
 Well a compiler is simply a translator.
 All it does is it takes our `C++` code and translates it to what's commonly referred to as machine code; assembly.
 Assembly is an extremely low level langauge that then can be directly compiled to binary which is the true language of any computer.

-Indeed we are using `C++` code to talk to the comptuer. `C++` has features and concepts which allow us to more easily reason about what we want to do.
+Indeed we are using `C++` code to talk to the computer. `C++` has features and concepts which allow us to more easily reason about what we want to do.

 If you want to write a bit of code that will be repeated n amount of times, in `C++` you would you something called a for loop.
 It looks a little something like this: